ScyllaDB powers real-time AI with low latency, high throughput, and billion-scale data.

 Process Frequency:

-Continuous basis.
+Continuous basis

 ANNEX II

-TECHNICAL AND ORGANISATIONAL MEASURES
+TECHNICAL AND ORGANIZATIONAL MEASURES

-System Control
+1. System Control

-Data Access Control
+2. Data Access Control

-Organizational and Operational Security
+4. Organizational and Operational Security

-ScyllaDB puts a lot of effort and invests a lot of resources into ensuring that ScyllaDB’s security policies and practices are being complied with, including by continuously providing employees with training with respect to such security policies and practices.
+ScyllaDB puts a lot of effort and invests a lot of resources into ensuring that ScyllaDB’s security policies and practices are being complied with, including by continuously providing its staff members with training with respect to such security policies and practices.
 ScyllaDB strives to raise awareness regarding the risks involved in the processing of Personal Data.
 In addition, ScyllaDB has implemented applicable safeguards for its hardware and software, including by installing firewalls and anti-virus software on applicable ScyllaDB hardware and software, in order to protect against malicious software.

-Availability Control
+5. Availability Control

 ScyllaDB maintains backup policies and associated measures.
 Such backup policies include permanent monitoring of operational parameters as relevant to the backup operations.
 Furthermore, ScyllaDB’s servers include an automated backup procedure.
 ScyllaDB also conducts regular controls of the condition and labelling of data storage devices for data security.
 ScyllaDB ensures that regular checks are carried out to determine whether it is possible to undo the backup, as required and applicable.

-Penetration Testing
+6. Penetration Testing

-Encryption
+7. Encryption

-Compliance and Certification
+8. Compliance and Certification

 ScyllaDB operations, policies and procedures are audited regularly to ensure ScyllaDB meets all standards expected as a cloud system provider.
 Compliance certifications and attestations are assessed by a third-party, independent auditor and result in a certification, audit report, or attestation of compliance.
-ScyllaDB’s systems and Services were audited and verified by such compliance certification.
 ScyllaDB is SOC2 certified, as well as ISO 27001:2013, ISO 27017:2015 and ISO 27018:2019.
+For more information please see our SOC2 webpage here.

 ANNEX III